-I first got involved with Wave at a Summer Graduation in 2016, on the Jordanstown Campus when Sandra was awarded a Doctorate for her work with Wave.
+I first got involved with WAVE at a Summer Graduation in 2016, on the Jordanstown Campus when Sandra was awarded a Doctorate for her work with WAVE.
 James Nesbitt introduced us and the rest is history.
 I was shot in October 1976 and have been in a wheelchair ever since.
-I am a member of Wave Board and the Injured Group, we are petitioning for a pension for the severely injured as a result of the “Troubles’.
+I am a member of the WAVE Board and the Injured Group, we are petitioning for a pension for the severely injured as a result of the “Troubles’.
 I often think I’m one of the lucky ones, as I was able to go back to my job after the shooting.
-I’m now a senior lecture in Biomedical Science at Ulster University.
+I’m now a senior lecturer in Biomedical Science at Ulster University.

 Reverend Dr David Clements

 I have served on the WAVE Board for over 25 years, initially being drawn to the work with victims and survivors because my own father William, a policeman, was murdered in 1985.
-I am a Methodist Minister, currently leading the work in Carrickfergus Methodist.
+I am a Methodist Minister, currently leading the work in Cullybackey Methodist Church.

 I spent approximately 40 years in Criminal Justice, mediation and for the last 25 years closely involved in the development of Restorative Justice as a working philosophy in Northern Ireland.
 I came onto the Board after doing some work in this area of practice with the CEO some years ago.
 Hopefully my experience in these areas are of some benefit to WAVE Trauma.